 The good news is you can learn to spot three signs and counteract them with choices that move you toward—not away from—what you really want long-term.
 Do any of these sound familiar?

 While this statement might be true, it might also be an attempt to choose instant gratification over long-term fulfillment.
 Who doesn’t want to feel good?
 When we put a rich piece of chocolate into our mouths, the neurotransmitter dopamine rewards us with a flood of pleasure.
 Who doesn’t want that?
-Of course we do, but not if it becomes a habit that blocks the progress toward our goals.
+Of course, we do, but not if it becomes a habit that blocks progress toward our goals.

 To manage the desire for instant gratification, try this: Build in a reward that satisfies your pleasure-seeking brain but doesn’t derail your desire for long-term fulfillment.
-For example, work on your audition material first, give it all you’ve got, be honest with yourself, book time with a coach or a discerning friend who will tell you if you’re ready, then reward yourself with a night out or that piece of chocolate.
+For example, work on your audition material first, give it all you’ve got, be honest with yourself, book time with a coach or a discerning friend who will tell you if you’re ready, then reward yourself with hanging out with friends or that piece of chocolate.
 Just make sure it’s not an entire box of chocolates or a night of raucous debauchery that will start the cycle all over again!

 “I want to go to class/work on my lines/workout, but I’m just so tired.”

 Fatigue, lethargy, and foggy thinking are often signs of denial.
 By staying on the couch, playing it safe, and not taking action, our lizard brain (the oldest part in our brain’s evolution and the part that wants us to survive), thinks it’s keeping us out of danger.
 Its job is to maintain the status quo, which it regards as necessary to basic survival.
 But it doesn’t have the big picture.